mozilla-mobile/testops-dashboard/config/confluence/README.md

 - Each YAML file maps to one Confluence page with a standard table layout.
 - Designed for high-volume updates with minimal effort.
+- Currently, supports pages for the `MTE` and `DTE` team.
+  - The team name can be specified by changing the `TEAM_ID` environment variable.
 - To add new pages, simply drop additional files into the `config/confluence/yaml/` directory — no code changes required.
+  - For pages own by `DTE`, use the `config/confluence/yaml/DTE/` directory.
 - The YAML parser processes all files in this directory and writes one Confluence page per file.

 ### Custom Page (XML) Configs